smartiniOnGitHub/grails-angularjs-resources/test/webapp/grails-angularjs-resources-test/README.md

 and for testing:

-* angular-mocks.js    as 'angular-mocks'    module
+* angular-mocks.js    as 'angular-mocks'    module, for mocking objects
-* angular-scenario.js as 'angular-scenario' module
+* angular-scenario.js as 'angular-scenario' module, for end-to-end tests

+Note that there are even other modules defined (just for convenience) to group more modules, for example:

+* angular-top, with most-common AngularJS scripts
+* angular-all, with all scripts but not test-related scripts

 ## Using the plugin ##

-To use resource modules published by the plugin, you just need to defined dependency in your ApplicationResources.groovy in the following way (sample):
+To use resource modules published by the plugin, you just need to define dependency in your ApplicationResources.groovy in the following way (sample):

-first add the base module, then all other optional module, and finally all application-specific JavaScript files.
+first add the base module (published by the plugin), then (optional) other modules needed, and finally all application-specific JavaScript files.

+Example:

 	modules = {
-	    app {  // where 'app' is the name of my-angular-module used in pages ... dependsOn 'angular',  // add base angular modules ...
+	    app {  // where 'app' is the name of my-angular-module used in pages ... dependsOn 'angular',  // base angular script ...
-				// other angular modules, as used ...
+				// other angular scripts, as needed ...
-				'angular-resource', 'angular-route',
+				'angular-resource', 'angular-route'
 	        // last, add application-specific JavaScript files related to angular resource url:'js/app.js'
 	        resource url:'js/services.js'